 Rapid-onset Obesity with Hypothalamic Dysfunction, Hypoventilation, and Autonomic Dysregulation

-NORD is very grateful to the following experts for assistance in the preparation of this report: Pallavi P. Patwari, MD, Assistant Professor of Pediatrics, Northwestern University Feinberg School of Medicine and Assistant Director, Center for Autonomic Medicine in Pediatrics (C.A.M.P.), Children's Memorial Hospital; Diego Ize-Ludlow, MD, Assistant Professor of Pediatrics, University of Illinois at Chicago; and Debra E. Weese-Mayer, MD, Professor of Pediatrics at Northwestern University Feinberg School of Medicine and Director, Center for Autonomic Medicine in Pediatrics (C.A.M.P.), Children's Memorial Hospital.
+NORD is very grateful to Sally F. Vitez, BA, Center for Autonomic Medicine in Pediatrics (CAMP), Ann & Robert H. Lurie Children's Hospital of Chicago; Diego Ize-Ludlow, MD, Assistant Professor of Pediatrics, University of Illinois at Chicago; Casey M. Rand, BS, Center for Autonomic Medicine in Pediatrics (CAMP), Ann & Robert H. Lurie Children's Hospital of Chicago; and Debra E. Weese-Mayer, MD, Professor of Pediatrics at Northwestern University Feinberg School of Medicine and Chief, Center for Autonomic Medicine in Pediatrics (CAMP), Ann & Robert H. Lurie Children's Hospital of Chicago, for assistance in the preparation of this report.

 Synonyms of Rapid-onset Obesity with Hypothalamic Dysfunction, Hypoventilation, and Autonomic Dysregulation